 Discover the truth about the top ten myths in negotiation.
 Knowing fact from fiction can mean the difference between success and failure in your negotiations.
 Here Huthwaite separates the top ten myths in negotiation from the truth, once and for all.
 Learn about the behaviours that make the biggest impact as well as those best left alone.
 Identify bad negotiation habits within your organisation and gain greater clarity on what to do instead and why.

 Many negotiators fear that making the first move will appear weak and increase the risk of getting a poor deal.
 Our research reveals that far from being reluctant to make the first move, skilled negotiators are happy to do so.

 However, skilled negotiators make an offer to move on their position on the condition that the other party gives them something they want in return.
-Download our whitepaper to learn the strategies that skilled negotiators use to avoid making concessions during negotiations.
-What’s more, these trades are carefully planned in advance.
-Skilled negotiators spend more time than their average counterparts planning how to get the other party to give them what they want.
+Download our whitepaper below to learn the strategies that skilled negotiators use to avoid making concessions during negotiations:

 2. Making concessions is a sign of weakness

 Concessions are neither positive nor negative, it is how they are used that matters.
 Giving away concessions is not skilful, but a planned early concession can be used to engender a positive climate for a meeting.
 Granting unconsidered concessions is dangerous.
 If the negotiator doesn’t know the cost to the business and the potential value to the other party, they can give away far more than they initially perceive.

 Skilled negotiators will always trade rather than concede.